-This position may can increase the compression of the rotator cuff muscles against the bony surface in the shoulder.
-Keeping a “thumbs up” position can decrease the risk of this compression.
+This position may increase the compression of the rotator cuff muscles against the bony surface in the shoulder.
+Try to maintain a “thumbs up” position to decrease the risk of this compression.

 This exercise position can compress the rotator cuff muscles against bony surfaces in the shoulder.
-If you perform overhead presses, keeping the bar in front of the body allows for a more natural movement and may limit compression of the rotator cuff muscles.
-If there is pain in the shoulder at the top of the press movement, discontinue the exercise and consider alternate shoulder strength exercises.
+If you perform overhead presses, keeping the bar in front of the body allows for a more natural movement and may limit the rotator cuff muscles' compression.
+If there is a pain in the shoulder at the top of the press movement, discontinue the exercise, and consider alternate shoulder strengthening exercises.

 The position of an upright row can compress the rotator cuff against the bony arch (acromion) and cause excessive wear and tear.

 This exercise places the patient in a position of internal rotation at the shoulder and can apply abnormal amounts of stress to the biceps and rotator cuff muscles and tendons.
 Consider alternative triceps exercises.

 In general, this exercise is not bad, but it is easy to perform it incorrectly.
 If you perform this exercise, initiate movement from the shoulder blade and use a weight to control the entire movement.